 - Individuals with dry mouth should avoid spicy foods and sugary drinks

-Age: Even though dry mouth is not a natural part of aging, older adults tend to take more medications than the rest of the population.
-Many of the medications taken by seniors cause dry mouth.
+Age: Even though dry mouth is not a typical part of aging, older adults tend to take more medications than the rest of the population.
+Many of these medications cause dry mouth.

-Cancer treatment: Radiotherapy (radiation therapy) to the head and neck can damage the salivary glands, resulting in less saliva being produced.
-Chemotherapy can alter the nature of the saliva, as well as how much of it the body produces.
+Cancer treatment: Cancer Research U.K. indicates that radiation to the head and neck can damage the salivary glands, resulting in less saliva being produced.
+Chemotherapy can change the nature of the saliva, as well as how much of it the body produces.

-Injury or surgery: This can result in nerve damage to the head and neck area can result in dry mouth.
+Injury or surgery: Nerve damage to the head and neck area can result in dry mouth.

-Tobacco: Either chewing or smoking tobacco increases the risk of dry mouth symptoms.
+Tobacco: Either chewing or smoking tobacco increases the risk of dry mouth.

-Dehydration: This is caused by lack of sufficient fluids.
+Dehydration: This is caused by a lack of sufficient fluids.

 Exercising or playing in the heat: The salivary glands may become dry as bodily fluids are concentrated elsewhere in the body.
-Dry mouth symptoms are more likely if the exercise or playing continues for a long time.
+Dry mouth is more likely if a person exercises or plays for a long time.

-Some health conditions, illnesses, and habits can cause dry mouth, such as:
+Some health conditions and habits can cause dry mouth,

-Signs and symptoms of dry mouth may include:
+Signs and symptoms associated with a dry mouth

 - bad breath

-- cheilitis, or inflammation and fissuring (splitting or cracking) of the lips
+- cheilitis, or inflammation, splitting, and cracking of the lips

-- cracking and fissuring of the oral mucosa, or inner lining of the cheeks and lips, in which skin at the corners of the mouth may split or become sore
+- cracking and splitting of the oral mucosa, or the inner lining of the cheeks and lips, in which the skin at the corners of the mouth may split or become sore

 - dysgeusia, or taste disorders

-- fungal infections in the mouth, such as thrush
+- fungal infections in the mouth, such as oral thrush

-- increased need to drink water, especially at night
+- an increased need to drink water, especially at night

 - more frequent gum disease